Stool (Feces) Sample for Testing Research

 To collect the sample:

-• Label a clean, screw-top container with your name, your doctors name and the date sample was collected.
+- Label a clean, screw-top container with your name, your doctor’s name, and the date you collected the sample.

-• If you’ve been given a container, aim to fill around a third of it, that’s about the size of a walnut if you’re using your own container
+- If someone has given you a container, aim to fill around a third of it, that’s about the size of a walnut if you’re using your own container.

 Follow any other instructions your doctor has given you.